31 Sights in Cádiz, Spain (with Map and Images)

 19. Torregorda

 Torregorda is a military tower of the province of Cádiz, located between Cádiz and San Fernando.
 The tower was originally built at the beginning of the 17th century, perhaps on remains of the primitive Torres and Almadraba de Hercules that rose in this same place.
 It was part of the Torres system that monitored the coast and through which the alerts could be transmitted by smoked or bonfires.
 Torregorda maintained visual contact at least with those of Sancti Petri, Torre Alta and San Sebastián.
 Around the tower the battery would be built in the first half of the 18th century.
 His semicircular front directed the artillery towards the open sea and at the same time protected the way between Cádiz and San Fernando that ran alongside it.
 Subsequently, it must have been renovated in the actions related to the arrival of the Napoleonic troops, incorporating the perimeter pit and modifying the earth front.
-To prevent it from being reference to the enemy during the war with the US, the tower was demolished to the solid basement in 1898, and on this the current one would be built in 1932.
+To prevent it from serving as a reference to the enemy during the war with the US, the tower was demolished to the solid basement in 1898, and on this the current one would be built in 1932.
 The battery, in good condition although with the partially occupied pitty , has lost the parapet and the wall of the pit from the north flank.

 20. Casa Fragela